aconway01/GraphTheory_Combinatorics/README.md

 # GraphTheory_Combinatorics
-Graph structures, combinatorics, and counting theory.
+Graph structures and algorithms, combinatorics, and counting theory.